 Don’t let children play with plastic bags.
 They may put the bags over their heads, which would stop them from breathing.

+In addition to the point of fact, there’s also a point of value that’s being taken for granted.
 Ask a sociopath, and s/he might say, “So the kid stops breathing.
 So what?
 Why is that a reason not to let him play with the bag?”

 As you’re inching towards the exit, you could explain that pretty much everyone else would think that suffocating children is a bad thing, and should be avoided.
 You didn’t think you needed to explain that part.
 Yikes.